What is dementia?

 The main symptom of dementia is memory loss, although it can lead to other symptoms that can appear over time, or all at once:

-- Recent memory loss: It is a recurring symptom that people with dementia forget things, although they never remember them again.
-It is possible that, for example, a person suffering from this pathology cooks and forgets to serve the dish, or even forgets that she has prepared it.
+It is a recurring symptom that people with dementia forget things, although they never remember them again.
+It is possible that, for example, a person suffering from this pathology cooks and forgets to serve the dish, or even forgets that he or she has prepared it.

-- Confusion of time and place: They can forget how they got to a certain place, how to go home or they can get lost in their own street.
+People affected by dementia can forget how they got to a certain place, how to go home or they can get lost even in their own street or a place they have previously known very well.

-- Being distracted: It is true that everyone can be distracted, although people with dementia do it often and repeatedly.
+It is true that everyone can be distracted, although people with dementia are often and repeatedly distracted.

-- Placing objects in the wrong places: Putting an iron in the fridge or bread in the washing machine, for example, are also habits that indicate that the person may suffer from dementia.
+Putting an iron in the fridge or bread in the washing machine, for example, are also habits that indicate that the affected person may be suffering from dementia.

-- Personality changes: These patients tend to be irritable, suspicious, fearful or depressed because of the disease.
+People with dementia tend to be irritable, suspicious, fearful or depressed as a result of their condition.

-- Changes in mood: they have sudden mood swings, they can go from being calm to crying inconsolably in a few minutes.
+People affected by dementia can often have sudden mood swings, going from being calm to crying inconsolably in just a few minutes.

-- Loss of initiative: they become passive people, they may not want to go according to what places or see other people.
+People suffering from dementia can often become passive.
+They may not want to go out to places or see other people.

 Medical tests to diagnose dementia